Everything You Should Know about Cataracts in Cats and Dogs

 Cataracts in Dogs

 There are several causes for cataracts in dogs.
 Genetics can play a role, particularly in purebred dogs.
-High blood sugar levels, diabetes in dogs, alters the metabolism of the cells in the lens and can cause rapid onset cataracts.
+High blood sugar levels, diabetes in dogs, alters the metabolism of the cells in the lens and can cause rapid onset cataract in dogs.
 Damage from ultraviolet light can also cause cataracts to develop, although that's a more common reason for humans.
 If that's the reason they develop in a dog, it usually happens later in the animal's life.

 Cataracts in Cats

+Can cats get cataracts?
 Although cataracts are rare in felines, cats aren't immune to cataracts.
 The lens of the eye becomes milky in appearance and blocks light causing vision loss, even blindness.

 Do Cataracts Hurt?

 With rapid onset cataracts, a pet often experiences confusion or disorientation, but cataracts aren't physically painful.
 If inflammation accompanies cataracts, your pet can be uncomfortable.
 Most of the time, a pet with cataracts can still see.
 Incipient cataracts—those that cover less than 15 percent of the lens surface—rarely require treatment and have little impact.
-Cataracts that cover the entire lens can cause blindness and requires cataract surgery to remove them.
+Cataracts that cover the entire lens can cause blindness and requires cataract surgery for dogs or cats to remove them.
 The impact on your pet will vary, depending on how much of the lens is covered.
 If you suspect rapid onset cataracts, you'll want to get your pet to a veterinary hospital as soon as possible.

 Does My Pet Have Cataracts?